Web Site of Robert John Morton

 The cramped conditions inside the integrated case can also cause a problem with hardware updating, cooling and cleaning out accumulated dust.
 Some integrated computers have touch-sensitive screens so they can be used without a keyboard.
 A touch screen is definitely not practicable for writing a report, let alone an article, a computer program or a book.
 A full sized keyboard is needed for this kind of work.
 Besides, touching the screen leaves finger marks and results in a screen which becomes dirty very rapidly.

 With the market for the PC and the laptop saturating, it seems that the IT industry is desperate to create new things to sell.
-Among these is the tablet computer, one version of which is shown on the left.
+Among these is the tablet computer, one version of which is shown on the right.
 Its neat style and compact form make it ideal for impulsive purchase as a "must have" personal accessory.
 I have been using one, on and off, for over a year.

 I have to admit that I, personally, do not find it a whole lot of use.
 Its small 154 × 90 mm screen is very restrictive and cannot adequately display documents or web pages designed around the international standard A4 paper size.
 The print is far too small to read fast and comfortably.
 In fact, I find it very fatiguing to try to read documents on it.
 I also find the user interface non-intuitive and difficult to use.
 On top of this, the only application programs that seem to run on it are the very restricted range obtainable from the operating system vendor's on-line apps store.
 The biggest killer is that the operating system deliberately disallows the user from writing files to the removable memory extension card.
 For me, this renders the memory card useless.